-Video shows IMPD officer punching IPS student outside high school
+IMPD officer who appears to punch IPS student in video placed on administrative leave

-INDIANAPOLIS, Ind. – A video showing a police officer punching a student outside Shortridge High School is under investigation.
+INDIANAPOLIS, Ind. – A video showing a police officer appearing to punch a student outside Shortridge High School is under investigation.

 Both Indianapolis Public Schools and the Indianapolis Metropolitan Police Department confirmed the incident happened Thursday outside Shortridge High School.
 Two IMPD officers and an IPS officer were involved.